nuke-systems/runpod-comfyui-serverless/docs/deployment.md

   - Idle Timeout: `5` (Default is usually fine, adjust if needed).
   - Flash Boot: `enabled` (Recommended for faster worker startup).
   - Select Template: `worker-comfyui` (or the name you gave your template).
   - (optional) Advanced: If you are using a Network Volume, select it under `Select Network Volume`.
 See the [Customization Guide](customization.md#method-2-network-volume-alternative-for-models).
+For detailed model path layout and debugging tips, see [Network Volumes & Model Paths](network-volumes.md).

 - Click `deploy`
 - Your endpoint will be created.
 You can click on it to view the dashboard and find its ID.